 A restored boarding house / general store built in 1885, operated by Stanley King and Kathy Knapp during the summer.
 Located in the Ghost Town of Mogollon in the Gila National Forest.
 And all your pie is FREE!

 The Good Pie Cafe

-Just down the road in Pie Town, open seven days a week for breakfast, lunch, Friday night dinner, and weekend brunch.
+Just down the road in Pie Town, open Monday through Friday for breakfast, lunch, and Friday night dinner.